DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

   ...

   def set_scenario(self):
+    r'''
+    Sets the type of scenario to which this dataset belongs, using an imported class.

+    Furthermore, if general information about the dataset is needed for later steps - and not only the extraction of the data from its original recorded form - those can be defined here.
+For example, certain distance measurements such as the radius of a roundabout might be needed here.
+    '''

     self.scenario = scenario_class()

+    ...
 ```

 Here, the scenario_class has to be selected from those available in the [Scenario folder](https://github.com/julianschumann/General-Framework/tree/main/Framework/Scenarios), where its required properties are discussed in more detail.

-It has to be noted that this function is the only one that is called always at the initialization of the dataset class, so if your dataset requires for example any additional attributes, those should be set here.
+It has to be noted that this function is the only one that is called always at the initialization of the dataset class, so if your dataset requires for example any additional attributes (for example such as the radius of roundabouts at each possible location), those should be set here.

 ## Creating initial paths
 ...